 Although these roles are intertwined—especially at smaller agencies—you should understand who owns what, including defining “swim lanes.”
 A project manager and account manager have different mindsets and priorities, which means combining them is a bad idea.

 Let’s take a closer look at each of the three primary roles—AM, PM, and SME.
-(You’ll also have Support employees, handling sales, accounting, and other administrative roles.
+(You’ll also have Support employees, handling sales, accounting, and other administrative roles—more on that below.
 Owners eventually move into this category themselves.)

 AM (Account Management)